John Franklin: 1823: Marriage and third Arctic expedition

-On 5 November 1828, he married Jane Griffin, a friend of his first wife and a seasoned traveler who proved indomitable in the course of their life together.
+On 5 November 1828, he married Jane Griffin, a friend of his first wife and a seasoned traveller who proved indomitable in the course of their life together.
 On 29 April 1829, he was knighted by George IV and the same year awarded the first Gold Medal of the Société de Géographie of France.
 On 25 January 1836, he was made Knight Commander of the Royal Guelphic Order and a Knight of the Greek Order of the Redeemer.

 1837: Lieutenant-Governor of Van Diemen's Land

-Franklin was appointed Lieutenant Governor of Van Diemen's Land in 1837, but was removed from office in 1843.
+Franklin was appointed Lieutenant Governor of Van Diemen's Land in 1837 but was removed from office in 1843.
 He is remembered by a significant landmark in the centre of Hobart—a statue of him dominates the park known as Franklin Square, which was the site of the original Government House.
 On the plinth below the statue appears Tennyson's epitaph:

 His wife worked to set up a university, which was eventually established in 1890, and a museum, credited to the Royal Society of Tasmania in 1843 under the leadership of her husband.
 Lady Franklin may have worked to have the Lieutenant-Governor's private botanical gardens, established in 1818, managed as a public resource.
 Lady Franklin also established a glyptotheque and surrounding lands to support it near Hobart.
 Sir John and Lady Jane Franklin adopted the daughter of the chief of an indigenous Australian tribe.
 She was renamed Mathinna and was raised with their own daughter Eleanor, but she was abandoned in Tasmania when the Franklins returned to England in 1843.

 The village of Franklin, on the Huon River, is named in his honour, as is the Franklin River on the West Coast of Tasmania, one of the better known Tasmanian rivers due to the Franklin Dam controversy.

 Shortly after leaving his post as Lieutenant Governor of Van Diemen's Land, Franklin revisited a cairn on Arthurs Seat, a small mountain just inside Port Phillip Bay in Victoria, Australia, that he had visited as a midshipman with Captain Matthew Flinders in April 1802.
 On this trip he was accompanied by Captain Reid of The Briars and Andrew Murison McCrae of Arthurs Seat Station, now known as McCrae Homestead.

 1845: Northwest Passage expedition

 Exploration of the Arctic coastal mainland after Franklin's second Arctic expedition had left less than 500 km of unexplored Arctic coastline.
 The British decided to send a well-equipped Arctic expedition to complete the charting of the Northwest Passage.
-After Sir James Clark Ross declined an offer to command the expedition, an invitation was extended to Franklin, who despite being 59 years old, accepted what was to become Franklin's lost expedition.
+After Sir James Clark Ross declined an offer to command the expedition, an invitation was extended to Franklin, who, despite being 59 years old, accepted what was to become Franklin's lost expedition.